 If you squint your mind’s eye ever so slightly, you’ll remember a time – not so long ago – when the idea that a player could earn more in a week than a doctor over a year seemed utterly preposterous, when Chelsea were bringing the game into disrepute by signing Shaun Wright-Phillips for £21 million, when Manchester United forking out £89.3 million for Paul Pogba seemed like financial depravity.
 That was last season.
-Exactly one year on, Neymar has just moved for Barcelona to PSG for twice that, and then some.
+Exactly a year on, Neymar moved from Barcelona to PSG for twice that, and then some.

 It doesn’t take a particularly brave pundit to say £198 million is too much money to pay for a footballer.
 In fact, practically every pundit has been saying this since the first player swapped ends for a packet of fags.
 Literally everyone has noted just how obscene each fresh increase in the transfer record has been, but we are powerless to stop it.
 Now there’s so much money knocking about that people don’t even say “pay doctors/nurses/Our Brave Boys footballer’s wages” anymore.
 The fees have gone from astronomical to abstract in their levels of ‘too much’.
 From Where are they getting that much money?
 Levels Of Too Much to I literally can’t even conceive of that much money Levels Of Too Much.